 The Essentials for an Successful Web-Based Business

 Research your niche market - understand the niche to understand the customer behaviours that drive it.
-Every e-commerce operator should assume that his or her customers are sophisticated shoppers who demand prompt delivery of a product that is exactly as portrayed on their website.
+Every e-commerce operator should assume that their customers are sophisticated shoppers who demand prompt delivery of a product that is exactly as portrayed on their website.

-Use your website to provide not only useful and interesting information about your products/services, but also about your entire niche market.
+Use your website to provide useful and interesting information about your products/services and your entire niche market.
 The group that makes up a niche market always yearns for more information.
-They will return time and again to your website if they are appealed to on the basis of their special interests — detailed articles and content-rich advertising specifically targeted to them.
+They will return time and again to your website if they are appealed to based on their special interests — detailed articles and content-rich advertising specifically targeted to them.

-Start with your home page; think of it like the cover of a book.
+Start with your home page; think of it as the cover of a book.

 - Stickiness and traffic generation - ContentSearch engines